lakshu2702/AI-Tool-Hub/README.md

 4. Run the project on the server.
 5. Access the platform via `localhost`.

-To set up the backend database, you can use the following SQL scripts to create the necessary tables for user management, tools, blog posts, and chatbot interactions:
+To set up the backend database, you can use the following SQL scripts to create the necessary tables for user management:

 ```sql
 -- Table for storing user information